 Students are to proceed in an orderly fashion to their classes.
 Boisterous talking and rude conduct will have no place in CBS.
 Good conduct is a quality of a Godly Christian.
 CBS asks that students always be friendly, helpful, and polite to visitors and to each other.

 But the path of the just is as the shining light, that shineth more and more unto the perfect day.
-Proverbs 4:17 option of choosing whether or not they will comply with the regulations or instruction.
+Proverbs 4:17

 DEPORTMENT